acommitteeoflunatics/kowm-core/README.md

 ## kowm-core
-kowm-core ( :speaker: /kōm-kôr/ ) is made up of eight modular desktop libraries; seven to handle the basic features that make for a beautifully simple window manager while the sixth is a framework for building, attaching, and manipulating new modular extensions.
+kowm-core ( :speaker: /kōm-kôr/ ) is made up of eight modular desktop libraries; seven to handle the basic features that make for a beautifully simple window manager while the eighth is a framework for building, attaching, and manipulating new modular extensions.
 Since execution speed is of the essence here, we're planning on writing kowm-core in C++.

 ## Requirements